theofficialmel/some-cool-name-api/capstone-plan.md

 Deployment Plan

-The frontend will be hosted by aws s3 + cloudfront / vercel
+The frontend will be hosted by  vercel

-the backend will use render / aws lambda
+the backend will use render

  the data base will be managed in aws/ Dynamodb